 According to the latest Global Polio Eradication Initiative report, October 25, 2020 - Ten countries reported a total of 87 new polio cases during the week of October 21, 2020.

 October 23, 2020 - The Lancet study: Safety and immunogenicity of inactivated poliovirus vaccine schedules for the post-eradication era: a randomized open-label, multicentre, phase 3, non-inferiority trial.

 October 22, 2020 - The 26th meeting of the Emergency Committee under the International Health Regulations (2005) (IHR) on the international spread of poliovirus was convened and opened by the WHO Deputy Director-General.
-The committee was very concerned that the international spread of cVDPV2 continues, causing new outbreaks in Guinea, South Sudan, and Sudan, the latter two due to the importation of a cVDPV2 lineage that emerged in Chad in 2019.
+The committee was very concerned that the global spread of cVDPV2 continues, causing recent outbreaks in Guinea, South Sudan, and Sudan, the latter two due to the importation of a cVDPV2 lineage that emerged in Chad in 2019.
 The same virus has also been detected in sewage in Cairo, Egypt but with no evidence of local circulation.
-The number of sub-types / lineages detected so far in 2020 is 27, compared to 42 for the whole of 2019, and the number of newly emerged viruses is only seven so far this year, compared to 38 during 2019.
+The number of sub-types / lineages seen so far in 2020 is 27, compared to 42 for the whole of 2019, and the number of newly emerged viruses is only seven so far this year, compared to 38 during 2019.